Eleonora Duse: Later life

 Duse suffered from ill health (largely pulmonary) throughout most of her adult life, and the many years of touring had taken their toll.
 She retired from acting in 1909, but returned to the stage in 1921 in a series of engagements in both Europe and America.

 During this interval, in 1916, she made one film, Cenere ("Ashes"), prints of which still survive.
-She was very disappointed in her work in the film, and later wrote to the French singer Yvette Guilbert with the request not to see "that stupid thing, because you'll find nothing, or almost nothing, of me in that film."
+She was very disappointed in her work in the film, and later wrote to the French singer Yvette Guilbert with the request not to see "that stupid thing, because you'll find nothing, or almost nothing, of me in that film".
 There was also a certain amount of professional correspondence between Duse and D. W. Griffith, though ultimately nothing came of this.

 On 30 July 1923, Duse became the first woman (and Italian) to be featured on the cover of the nascent magazine Time.

 Death

-Duse died of pneumonia at the age of 65 in Pittsburgh in Suite 524 of the Hotel Schenley while on the eastward return leg of a tour of the United States.
-(The Hotel Schenley is now the William Pitt Union at the University of Pittsburgh.)
+Duse died of pneumonia at the age of 65 in Pittsburgh in Suite 524 of the Hotel Schenley while on the eastward return leg of a tour of the United States (the Hotel Schenley is now the William Pitt Union at the University of Pittsburgh).
 A bronze plaque in the lobby commemorates her death.
 After being moved to New York City, where she lay in state for four days before her funeral service, her body was returned to Italy (where another service was performed).

 She is buried in Asolo – where she had made her home for the last four years of her life – at the cemetery of Sant' Anna.
 Her daughter Enrichetta donated some of her mother's items to the state in 1933.
 These items are preserved in Asolo in the Museo Civico.
 In 1968 her granddaughter Eleonora Ilaria Bullough (aka Mary of St Mark as a Dominican nun) donated the last items to the Giorgio Cini Foundation in Venice.

-Duse was the subject of the 1947 biographical film Eleonora Duse.